3D-LATTE: Latent Space 3D Editing from Textual Instructions: Method

 \subsection{3D Enhancement}

-Many existing 3D and multi-view generation models, particularly those fine-tuned on datasets with plain surface details, are constrained to low-resolution outputs and struggle to capture fine-grained geometric and appearance details.
-As a result, in challenging cases involving finer structures when rendering our learned 3D Gaussian representation at higher resolutions, we observe a degradation in appearance quality, characterized by blurred textures and limited details.
+Many existing text-to-3D generation models, particularly those fine-tuned on datasets with plain surface details, are constrained to lower-resolution outputs and struggle to capture fine-grained geometric and appearance details.
+Thus, in challenging cases involving finer structures when rendering our 3D Gaussian representation at higher resolutions, we observe a degradation in appearance quality, characterized by blurred textures and limited details.
 Drawing inspiration from~\citep{Haque2023instructnerf} to improve visual fidelity while preserving 3D structure and consistency, we leverage an iterative dataset update technique.
 Unlike prior work that primarily uses such pipelines for editing~\citep{Haque2023instructnerf, chen2023gaussianeditor}, we adapt them for 3D enhancement.
 Specifically, we follow an iterative process that comprises three key steps: i) rendering high-resolution views from the edited 3DGS representation, ii) enhancing these views by inputting noised version of them to the 2D diffusion backbone model, conditioned on the original edited images and, (iii) re-optimizing the 3DGS model with the updated enhanced images.
-To constrain the extent of correction to the editing area, the updated image is represented as: $ I_{\text{blend}} = M \odot I_e + (1 - M) \odot I_{\text{src}}, $ where \( M \) denotes the mask containing the changed region, \( I_e \) denotes the enhanced image and \( I_{\text{src}}\) denotes the original image of the source object.
-This process is outlined in the supplementary.\\ As our 2D enhancement backbone, we leverage the ControlNet-Tile~\citep{zhang2023adding} model, which is designed for structure-preserving super-resolution, and is effective at restoring high-frequency details and resolving visual artifacts.
+To constrain the extent of correction to the editing area, the updated image is represented as: $ I_{\text{blend}} = M \odot I_e + (1 - M) \odot I_{\text{src}}, $ where \( M \) denotes the mask containing the changed region, \( I_e \) denotes the enhanced image and \( I_{\text{src}}\) denotes the image of the source object.
+This process is shown in the supplementary.\\ As our 2D enhancement backbone, we leverage the ControlNet-Tile model~\cite{zhang2023adding}, which is designed for structure-preserving super-resolution, and is effective at restoring high-frequency details.
 By progressively re-rendering and updating the images we converge to a globally consistent higher-fidelity 3D representation.